 Yet Melian, his wise Maia queen, seems to know her husband well enough to not bother gainsaying him in public.
 He’s not going to listen anyway.
 But to her pal and confidante, Galadriel, she tells it straight:

 Now the world runs on swiftly to great tidings.
 And one of Men, even of Beör’s house, shall indeed come, and the Girdle of Melian shall not restrain him, for doom greater than my power shall send him; and the songs that shall spring from that coming shall endure when all Middle-earth is changed.

 Melian knows stuff.
 Now, to be fair to Thingol, who is most of the time a good if grouchy leader, he’s no Maia.
 He’s just an Elf-king.
-And sure, he’s one of the first-generation Cuiviénen Elves, not just some numbskull who thinks he knows things about things he knows nothing about.
+And sure, he’s from one of the earliest generation of Elves, who resided by the shores of Lake Cuiviénen, not just some numbskull who thinks he knows things about things he knows nothing about.
 But Melian, who was there in the Timeless Halls and sang in the Music of the Ainur, who looked upon Ilúvatar’s vision of Eä, is going to know more.
 She clearly recognizes some part of what was foretold.
 Something about the House of Beör is familiar enough to her that she knows some heavy exposition’s about to drop.
 It’s interesting that she tells this only to Galadriel and not to her own daughter, Lúthien.
 Perhaps—and I’m just spitballing here—because she knows there’s a difference between knowing the path and walking the path.

 By the way, with this flurry of Man-names, it helps to have a chart handy.
 There’s more Man than Elf names to take in this time because there’s a…shall we say…a higher turnover rate with mortals as the First Age progresses.
 And also, Tolkien drops more of his spoiler-snippets even as he names them.